 So it is up to you to decide if you want to include QR codes in your book or promotional material.
 If you do, here is a QR Code Generators List

-However, before you buy a domain name, read this author blog full of good tips.
+First, before you buy a domain name, read this author blog full of good tips.
 Also to keep in mind: do not accidentally let your domain name expire or it may be extremely costly to get back.
 To avoid this, when you buy a domain name, it is safer to set it to auto-renew.
-But be aware, some companies will auto-renew for the same number of years that you first purchased (e.g. if you buy your domain name for 5 years, it will auto-renew for another 5 and you might see a big charge on your credit card that you weren’t expecting).
+But beware, some companies will auto-renew for the same number of years that you first purchased (e.g. if you buy your domain name for 5 years, it will auto-renew for another 5 and you might see a big charge on your credit card that you weren’t expecting).

-Marketing Tools (see also the book marketing section)
+(see also the book marketing section)